henryscheible/plmbias/README.md

 To use this repository, you will need to change the following things:
 * Setup SSH keys for any remote server you wish to run an experiment on (password authentication will not work)
 * Create a docker context for each server
-  * Ex to create a context named mms-large-1: `$ docker context create --docker host=ssh://henry@mms-large-1.cs.dartmouth.edu mms-large-1`
+  * Ex to create a context named mms-large-1: `$ docker context create --docker host=ssh://henry@mms-large-1.cs.dartmouth.edu mms-large-1`.
+NOTE: CREATE THIS CONTEXT ON YOUR MACHINE, NOT ON THE SERVER.
+The context allows your computer to connect to the server to run docker commands without explicitly sshing, i.e. running `docker ps` on your laptop (after selecting the context as described below) will result in a list of containers on the server, not on your laptop.
+Docker will handle creating an ssh connection in the background for you.
+If you prefer not to use docker contexts, they are not required but then you have to explicity ssh in to the server to run commands.
 * Edit the "contexts" field in each JSON file in groups to contain the correct hostnames and context names
 * Create a HuggingFace access token and add it to the `HF_TOKEN` environment variable